 At first, the confused ape considered Moreau his master.
 He assisted him in the laboratory and improved his haphazard experimental style.
 Together, the two created a small cadre of intelligent animal-men, sometimes surgically altering their forms, making them more humanoid so they could speak, stand upright, and use tools.
 Moreau intended to use this army of animal-men to perpetrate crimes to raise funds for further experiments, and sent his first group to begin a wave of robberies in London in the summer of 1985.
 This group battled the British superhero team known as the New Knights of the Round Table, which tracked the group back to Moreau and teamed with the Russian hero Quake to storm Moreau's compound and defeat the animal-men.
 Silverback, who had come to realize the criminal nature of his creator, turned on his former master and helped the heroes defeat him.
 After the battle, the Knights left the compound in the hands of the animals, most of whom were not particularly criminal and were grateful for their freedom.
 They wanted Silverback as their leader, but instead he chose to travel to England with his newfound friends.
-In England, Silverback soon got a job working with Cambridge Biochemical Industries, a high-tech corporation with ties to the New Knights.
+In England, Silverback soon got a job working with Cambridge Biochemical Industries, a high-tech corporation with ties to the

+New Knights.
 There, he met Dr. Dina Morrison, a chemist who took it upon herself to help him adjust to human society.
-This he began to do with great gusto, while helping Cambridge develop a number of useful pharmaceuticals and medicines.
-He also periodically assisted the Knights in battling various menaces, including Eurostar, Samhain, and VIPER (which had recruited Dr.
+This he began to do with great gusto, absorbing human art and culture voraciously while helping Cambridge develop a number of useful pharmaceuticals and medicines.
+He also periodically assisted the Knights in battling various menaces, including Eurostar, Samhain, and VIPER (which had recruited Dr. Moreau).
+Eventually Silverback applied to the British government for official citizenship.
+With the assistance of the famous lawyer